 These should establish a commitment to the importance of volunteer participation.
 Most organisation policies will apply equally to volunteers.
 Additional policies may include: reimbursement of expenses such as travel; volunteer recognition; definition of a volunteer; insurance; scope of volunteer involvement; plus minimum and maximum time commitment.

 It is essential that all volunteer programs have available an efficient way to collect, store and retrieve essential data and information about the program.
-It is essential that personal data about individual volunteers be maintained confidentially in whatever form it is stored.
+It is also crucial that personal data about individual volunteers is maintained confidentially in whatever form it is stored.

 Appropriate risk management processes

 For more information on volunteer risk management please refer to the Risk Management and Insurance section.